Skein (character): Publication history

-The character first appeared in Spider-Woman vol 1. #10 as Gypsy Moth, and was created by Mark Gruenwald and Carmine Infantino.
+The character first appeared in Spider-Woman #10 as Gypsy Moth, and was created by Mark Gruenwald and Carmine Infantino.

 Fictional character biography

 Sybil Dvorak was born in Focșani, Romania, in the shadow of the Carpathians.
-She was raised by Romani and spent much of her time alone nurturing her gardens and focusing on her mutant powers - the ability to telekinetically manipulate and control materials with her mind.
+She was raised by Romani and spent much of her time alone nurturing her gardens and focusing on her mutant powers of telekinesis.
 She loved how the sensation of fiber, such as soft weaves and flowers, felt to her mental touch; hard objects felt abrasive to her.

-Wandering onto the set of a remake of the movie Dracula, which was being filmed on location in Romania, she met the star, Jason Reed.
-He romanced her and convinced her to come with him back to his home in Los Angeles.
-Dvorak was essentially a prisoner in the house, as she was an illegal immigrant since Reed would not marry her.
-Reed was constantly away on "trips", and Dvorak feared that he was having affairs.
-She wove herself a costume using her powers, began calling herself Gypsy Moth, and directed her feelings of anger and betrayal by attacking Hollywood social gatherings.
-Jessica Drew (Spider-Woman) confronted Gypsy Moth at one such gathering and offered her friendship, but Dvorak tried to kill her in response, insisting she has no use for friends.
+Wandering onto the set of a remake of Dracula, which is being filmed on location in Romania, Dvorak meets the film's star, Jason Reed.
+He romances her and convinces her to come with him back to his home in Los Angeles.
+Dvorak is essentially a prisoner in the house, as she was an illegal immigrant and Reed will not marry her.
+Reed is constantly away on "trips", and Dvorak fears that he is having affairs.
+Dvorak creates a costume using her powers, begins calling herself Gypsy Moth, and directs her feelings of anger and betrayal by attacking Hollywood social gatherings.
+Jessica Drew (Spider-Woman) confronts Gypsy Moth and offers her friendship, but she tries to kill her in response, insisting she has no use for friends.
 Drew's boyfriend, S.H.I.E.L.D.
-Agent Jerry Hunt, shot Gypsy Moth, knocking her unconscious.
-However, Spider-Woman flew Gypsy Moth away from the party so that the authorities would not take her.
+Agent Jerry Hunt, shoots Gypsy Moth, knocking her unconscious.
+However, Spider-Woman flies Gypsy Moth away from the party so that the authorities will not take her.

-Soon after, Sybil managed to get her American citizenship and an inclusion into her husband Jason Reed's will.
-When he died of a supposed obstructed blood vessel in his heart, she inherited his home and his wealth.
+Soon after, Dvorak manages to obtain American citizenship and an inclusion in Jason Reed's will.
+When he dies of an apparent obstructed blood vessel in his heart, she inherits his home and his wealth.